 What exactly is time travelling?

-When we think about it, we’re all actually time travelling, but not in the manner you might be thinking of.
+When we think about it, we’re all actually time travelling, but not how you might expect

-What we are doing, is to time travel at a rate of 1hour/hour, which means that for every 1 hour we experience, 1 hour passes around us!
+What we are doing is to time travel at a rate of 1hour per hour, which means that for every 1 hour we experience, 1 hour passes around us!
+(Makes sense, right?)

 In the year 1905, Einstein proposed that when we travel at extreme speeds, time around us actually slows down, and that we could experience time at an “accelerated” rate.